oofsauce/ascii-trace/README.md

-# ascii-engine
+# ascii-trace
-ASCII engine written in Rust
+ASCII ray tracer written in Rust

 This particular branch runs single-threaded ray tracing to produce the results.